Skip to Content Facebook Feature Image

 “It ends up in a never-ending cycle of increased warming,” said Sian Prior, lead adviser for the Clean Arctic Alliance, a coalition of nonprofits focused on the Arctic and shipping.
 “We need to regulate emissions and black carbon, in particular.
 Both are completely unregulated in the Arctic.”

 In December, France, Germany, the Solomon Islands and Denmark proposed that the International Maritime Organization require ships traveling in Arctic waters to use “polar fuels,” which are lighter and emit less carbon pollution than the widely used maritime fuels known as residuals.
-The proposal includes steps that companies would take to comply and the geographic area it would apply to — all ships traveling north of the 60th parallel.
-The proposal was expected to be presented to the IMO’s Pollution Prevention and Response Committee this week and possibly another committee in April.
+The proposal includes steps that companies would take to comply and show they are using cleaner fuels and the geographic area it would apply to — all ships traveling north of the 60th parallel.
+The proposal was expected to be presented this week to the IMO’s Pollution Prevention and Response Committee and possibly another committee in April.

 A 2024 ban on using a type of residual known as heavy fuel oil in the Arctic has had only modest impacts so far, partly because of loopholes.